LONA MANNING

 This kind of arrangement still survives in mainland China to this day.
 Parents can give up children whom they cannot provide for, or who are born out of wedlock, without fear of reprisal.

-However, Shelley did not dispose of Elena Adelaide in this fashion, although the possibility exists that he might have taken her from a foundling home.
+However, Shelley did not dispose of Elena Adelaide in this fashion, although the possibility exists that he might have adopted her from a foundling home.
 So, Shelley could have replied to the Hoppner letter with perfect honesty, "Hey, I never abandoned a child in a foundling home!"
 But he didn't say anything.
 He left it up to his wife, who had nothing to do with any of it.

 Shelley wrote Mary, as we have seen, repeating the details of the allegations.
 He then asked her to answer the Hoppner letter and defend his honour. which she promptly did, in a passionate letter.